Parziphal/world-data/README.md

 List of countries and languages, in english.
 Countries have their corresponding ISO 2, ISO 3 and ISO Numeric codes; languages have their corresponding ISO 639-1 codes.

-There are two classes under the Parziphal\WorldData namespace: Languages and Countries.
+There are two classes under the `Parziphal\WorldData` namespace: `Languages` and `Countries`.
 These can be used to get the data of each resource, and to optionally customize it:

 ```php
 use Parziphal\WorldData\Countries;